Login

 VACANCY & DEVELOPMENT

-While vacancy rates on the Peninsula continued to increase in 2024, the rate of increase has been decelerating compared to recent quarters.
+As expected with negative net absorption, the overall vacancy rate increased during 1Q 2025, rising to 25.5% compared to 24,9% last quarter and 21.5% at the same time last year.
+However, it important to note that the rate of increase has been decelerating in recent quarters compared to early 2024 and 2023.
 As a result, both large vacancy and sublease vacancy have been stabilizing with most of the newer spaces coming online being either smaller or mid-sized availabilities direct with the landlord.
-Direct vacancy was 18.6%

 ECONOMIC LANDSCAPE

-Economy uncertainty remains across the Bay Area, with lukewarm job growth, increasing unemployment and elevated interest rates.
-Although inflation rates have recently stabilized, many expect core inflation to remain above the Fed’s target of 2% in 2025.
+Economic uncertainty remains across the Bay Area, with lukewarm job growth, increasing unemployment and elevated interest rates.
+While the technology sector will continue to drive the future recovery in the Bay Area, there appears to be a current lull in sector growth as many firms have paused to see how the economy will take shape in 2025.
+This wait and see approach will likely delay growth for the San Francisco Peninsula office market.
 There has also been a limited amount of new start-up activity on the Peninsula, indicating a pause in economic and entrepreneurial growth – which is expected to be a short-term trend.
-With that said, the overall economic outlook is relatively positive for 2025 with many employers projected to hire during the first half of the year.
+With that said, the overall economic outlook is relatively positive for 2025.
 And after a subdued couple of years, there has been a recent uptick in both venture capital funding and M&A activity – both long standing drivers of the Peninsula office market.
 If this trend continues, it should bode well for future growth.

 NEAR-TERM OUTLOOK